nikhilrayaprolu/bharatavidya/content/docs/Wellness/Physical.md

-#### **The Role of Physical Education and Well-Being in Dharma-Based Education**
+#### **The Role of Physical Education and Well-Being in Bharata Vidya**

 **Introduction**

 Physical education and well-being are central to a holistic educational framework.
-Dharma-based education emphasizes the interconnectedness of body, mind, and spirit, promoting physical health as integral to overall development.
+Bharata Vidya emphasizes the interconnectedness of body, mind, and spirit, promoting physical health as integral to overall development.

 **Holistic Approach to Physical Education**

-In Dharma-based education, physical fitness is part of a broader concept of well-being, including mental, emotional, and spiritual health.
+In Bharata Vidya, physical fitness is part of a broader concept of well-being, including mental, emotional, and spiritual health.
 This comprehensive approach ensures students cultivate all facets of their being.

 **Yoga: A Foundational Practice**